betaflight/betaflight.com/docs/development/manufacturer/manufacturer-design-guidelines.md

 ## 4.2 Definitions for Targets

-As reference please choose the defines for your target from this list as applicable for the target to select appropiate hardware for the cloud build.
+As reference please choose the defines for your target from this list as applicable for the target to select appropriate hardware for the cloud build.

 ### 4.2.1 Defines for GYRO and ACC